Praneesh-Sharma/Praneesh-Sharma/README.md

 </div>

 ## About Me :
- - Sophomore at Kalinga Institute of Industrial Teachnology
+ - Sophomore at Kalinga Institute of Industrial Technology
  - Machine Learning and Artificial Intelligence Enthusiast
  - Done with basics of Cloud Computing
  - Data Analyst